-- 1) O-demethylation resulting 4-allylphenol and more distal metabolites (identified as a detoxification pathway); - 2) 1'-hydroxylation, which is a proximal active metabolite undergoing sulfoconjugation to 1'-sulfooxyestragole capable of binding to DNA and protein; - 3) epoxidation of the allyl side chain leading to estragole-2',3'-epoxide, which is rapidly metabolised 145 by epoxide hydrolase and glutathione transferase to detoxified metabolites (also identified as a detoxification pathway)
+1) O-demethylation resulting 4-allylphenol and more distal metabolites (identified as a detoxification pathway).

+2) 1'-hydroxylation, which is a proximal active metabolite undergoing sulfoconjugation to 1'sulfooxyestragole capable of binding to DNA and protein.

+3) epoxidation of the allyl side chain leading to estragole-2',3'-epoxide, which is rapidly metabolised 145 by epoxide hydrolase and glutathione transferase to detoxified metabolites (also identified as a detoxification pathway).

-Although toxicokinetics and metabolism of estragole have not been thoroughly studied in humans, there is evidence that under in vivo administration of estragole to humans, the liver is exposed to the compound and the first step in metabolic activation, the formation of 1'-hydroxyestragole, takes place.
-In the view of Puns et al. (2009), in spite of significant differences in the relative extent of different metabolic pathways between human and male rat, it is probable that there is a minor differences on the ultimate overall bioactivation of estragole to 1'-sulfooxyestragole.
-As the processess observed in vitro on humans liver microsomes, have some similarities to those in rodents (Jeurissen et al. 2007) in which carcinogenicity has been observed, the extrapolation can be regarded as plausible (EMA/HMPC/137212/2005 Rev 1).
+In addition, there is evidence that human liver is exposed to estragole after oral administration (see section 4.1.2).
+Although toxicokinetics and metabolism of estragole have not been thoroughly studied in humans, there is evidence that under in vivo administration of estragole to humans, the liver is exposed to the compound and the first step in metabolic activation, the formation of 1'- hydroxyestragole, is possible.
+In the view of Punt et al. (2009), in spite of significant differences in the relative extent of different metabolic pathways between human and male rat, it is probable that there is a minor differences on the ultimate overall bioactivation of estragole to 1'-sulfooxyestragole.
+As the processes observed in vitro on humans liver microsomes have some similarities to those in rodents (Jeurissen et al., 2007) in which carcinogenicity has been observed, the extrapolation can be regarded as possible (EMA/HMPC/137212/2005).